REmatchChile/REmatch/README.md

-# Implementation of constant delay algorithm for regular document spanners
+# REmatch: An information extraction tool for regular document spanners

 This implementation is based on the paper `Constant delay algorithms for regular document spanners` by Fernando Florenzano, Cristian Riveros, Martín Ugarte, Stijn Vansummeren and Domagoj Vrgoč.